DHQ: Digital Humanities Quarterly

 teaches Greek, Latin, and occasionally Sanskrit at Tufts University, and works on meter and poetics.
 She is the author of a commentary on Plautus's Amphitryo (Focus: 2004) and of articles on Giovanni Pascoli's Latin poetry, saturnians, and pedagogy.

-David Mimno David is a PhD student in the Department of Computer Science at the
+David Mimno David is a PhD student in the Department of Computer Science at the University

-and text data mining.
-Previously he was Head Programmer at the
+mining.
+Previously he was Head Programmer at the Perseus Digital Library, where

-Perseus Digital Library, where he led the development of Perseus 4.0,
+he led the development of Perseus 4.0, a completely new implementation of the

 Gregory Nagy Gregory Nagy is Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University.
 His special research interests are archaic Greek literature and oral poetics, and he finds it rewarding to integrate these interests with information technology.
 He was Chair of Harvard's undergraduate Literature Concentration from 1989 to 1994, and of Harvard's Classics Department from 1994 to 2000.
 Currently he is Director of Harvard's Center for Hellenic Studies in Washington, D.C., while teaching half-time at Harvard's Cambridge campus.